-Still, since the ban related only to the reimbursement period, the loans with exorbitant rates got away and they still appear as ads at the top of the results pages in the UK.
+Still, since the ban related only to the reimbursement period, the loans with exorbitant rates got away, and they still appear as ads at the top of the results pages in the UK.
 Furthermore, even though consumers can’t find payday loans in the ads, they can find them in regular results by searching for them on Google.

 People who opt for payday loans usually need money urgently.
-Payday loans are short-term loans which require no collateral and have a high APR (up to 400% in the US).
+Payday loans are short-term loans that require no collateral and have a high APR (up to 400% in the US).
 Moreover, these lenders will give you cash without performing a credit check because they want to get you trapped in a debt cycle.
-This means that if you can’t pay back the full amount on the next pay day (which most people can’t), they will only charge the rate and have you pay back the full amount again next month (both the loan and rate).
+This means that if you can’t pay back the full amount on the next payday (which most people can’t), they will only charge the rate and have you pay back the full amount again next month (both the loan and rate).

 That is why we highly recommend you to stay away from payday loans, as there are much better options that you can find if looking for a loan.
 The lending market’s flexibility increases, which means that you can find great personal loans with much lower rates.

 You can always borrow some money from a friend (or a few of them) or even ask your boss for a cash advance.
 Finally, you can get a cosigner or guarantor for your loan and avoid insane interest rates since the lender will consider their credit history instead of yours.